fudgebucket27/LoopDropSharp/README.md

 After setting up the appsettings.json, execute the solution and follow the prompts.

 ## Text File setup
+### Utility 2: Find Nft Datas from Nft Ids
+In the Input.txt located in the project directory add your nft Ids.
+You will have one Id each line.
+Each Id will be one lookup.

+### Utility 4: Find Nft Holders from Nft Data
+In the Input.txt located in the project directory add your nft Data.
+You will have one nft Data on each line.
+Each nft Data will be one lookup.

-Wallet Address setup for: 1.
-Airdrop the same NFT to any users.
+### Utility 6: Airdrop the same NFT to any users
-In the walletAddresses.txt located in the project directory add your wallet addresses.
-You will have one wallet address on one line.
+In the Input.txt located in the project directory add your wallet addresses that you want to transfer to.
+You will have one wallet address on each line.
 Each wallet address will be one transfer.
 Be sure to have enough LRC/ETH for each transfer.
 You can add a long wallet address or the ENS.

-Wallet Address setup for: 2.
-Airdrop unique NFTs to any users In the walletAddresses.txt located in the project directory add your wallet address a comma and then the nft data (example: 0x4a71e0267207cec67c78df8857d81c508d43b00d,0x103cb20d3b310873f711d25758d57f18ba77a6b7842ae605d662e0ddd908ed5a).
-You will have one wallet address and nft data on each line.
+### Utility 7: Airdrop unique NFTs to any users
+In the Input.txt located in the project directory add your wallet address a comma and then the nft data (example: 0x4a71e0267207cec67c78df8857d81c508d43b00d,0x103cb20d3b310873f711d25758d57f18ba77a6b7842ae605d662e0ddd908ed5a).
+You will have one wallet address and one nft data on each line.
 Each wallet address will be one transfer.
 Be sure to have enough LRC/ETH for each transfer.
 You can add a long wallet address or the ENS.

-Nft Data setup for: 4.
-Find Nft Holders from Nft Data.
-In the nftData.txt located in the project directory add your Nft Data.
-You will have one Nft Data on one line.

-Wallet Address setup for: 7.
-Airdrop LRC/ETH to any users.
+### Utility 8: Airdrop LRC/ETH to any users
-In the walletAddresses.txt located in the project directory add your wallet addresses.
+In the Input.txt located in the project directory add your wallet addresses.
 You will have one wallet address on one line.
 Each wallet address will be one transfer of LRC/ETH.
 Be sure to have enough LRC/ETH for each transfer.
 You can add a long wallet address or the ENS.

 When transfering, a successful Nft transfer will return the following JSON response: